trigvi/telegrammo/README.md

 Once this API is up and running, we need it to receive notifications from Telegram whenever a user interacts with our main bot.

-For this to happen, we must tell Telegram this API's webhook URL for the main bot (see Endpoints section below), by sending Telegram a POST request:
+For this to happen, we must tell Telegram this API's `<WEBHOOK_URL>` for the main bot (see Endpoints section below) by sending Telegram a POST request:

 ```
 curl -i   --header "Content-Type: application/json"   --request POST  https://api.telegram.org/bot<TELEGRAM_MAIN_BOT_TOKEN>/setWebhook    --data '{"url":"<WEBHOOK_URL>", "allowed_updates": ["message", "channel_post"]}'